Ivy-Chen1999/web_programming_project/README.md

 # Fitness application

-This application can manage and record fitness progress for Fitness enthusiasts。
+This application can manage and record fitness progress for Fitness enthusiasts.
 ## Users:
 Traniee and Coach.
 Each user can register as either a trainee or a coach. \
 Users can log in, log out, and create new accounts.